terrysoltz/MyPortfolioGuide/README.md

 #### C\#
 * [Pizza Order Management Application](../../../MegaChallengePapaBobs) using ASP.NET web forms and Entity Framework database first approach.
-* [Library Database Interface](../../../CodeFirstLibrary) built using .NET MVC code first approach.
+* [Library Database Interface](../../../MyLibrary) built using .NET MVC code first approach and Identity Framework to allow for user accounts and roles.
 * [Code Samples](../../../LiveProject) from my contributions to an enterprise scale project that used RAZOR, JavaScript, and C# in a .NET MVC application.

 #### SQL Database